Auckland

 Level 2 Sociology allows students to explore recent and present global conflicts and social issues through a lens of perspectives, human rights, and equity.
 This course allows for students to learn more about the issues that they are passionate about, as well as developing their understanding of why people and groups respond in the ways that they do.
 Topics studied will include the social issues locally, nationally and globally and current global and cultural conflicts, with consideration of how they can be addressed.
 This course supports students to be able to critically appraise sources for their reliability and bias, as well as supporting the development of literacy, Students will select a social issue and plan and participate in a social action designed to educate their peers and to support the rights of others as part of this course.

-This course will be delivered 80% in Māori and 20% in English.
-Students will cover a variety of themes about the history of the area, Māori cosmology, Astrology, future endeavours and interests.
+This course will be delivered 80% in Te reo Māori and 20% in English.
+Students will cover a variety of themes about the history of the area, Māori cosmology, future endeavors and interests.

 Students will develop vocabulary, grammar and phrases to level 5, 6 and 7 of the curriculum.
-In an immersion environment, there will be increased opportunities to speak Te Reo Māori in conversation and classroom activities.
-Completion of this course is essential for ākonga wishing to study te reo Māori at Level 3.
-Involvement in Kapa Haka is encouraged.
+In an immersion environment, there will be increased opportunities to speak Te reo Māori in conversation and classroom activities.
+Completion of this course is essential for ākonga wishing to study Te reo Māori at Level 3.
+Involvement in the school's Kapa Haka is encouraged.

 Tourism is a constantly growing industry in New Zealand and therefore it is useful to achieve some of the Tourism Unit Standards before going on to study the subject at a tertiary institution.